CTPLab/SST-editing/README.md

 If you find this repository helpful for your research, we would appreciate your citation of this paper.
 ```
 @article{wu2023silico,
-  title={In silico spatial transcriptomic editing at single-cell resolution},
+  title={SST-editing: In silico spatial transcriptomic editing at single-cell resolution},
   author={Wu, Jiqing and Koelzer, Viktor H},
   journal={bioRxiv},
   pages={2023--08},